ethereum/snake-charmers-tactical-manual/antipatterns.md

         ...
 ```

-A common pattern for doing validatino is to use `assert` statements.
+A common pattern for doing validation is to use `assert` statements.
 We choose
 to use explicit exception raising due to how easy it is to run the python
 interpreter with assertions disabled.